 - 1/2 tsp cinnamon

 You will also need: Electric mixer, 9x13 inch baking dish (or something close to that size), mixing bowls

 Take cream cheese out of the refrigerator to let it soften.
-Prepare pudding according to package directions and chill till soft set (thickened, but it doesn't need to be completely firm).
+Prepare pudding according to package directions and chill until soft set (thickened, but it doesn't need to be completely firm).

 Preheat oven to 350 degrees F.

-Boil the egg noodles according to package directions till they reach an al dente texture (cooked, but not too soft or limp).
-Drain and rinse with cold water till noodles are cool.
+Boil the egg noodles according to package directions until they reach an al dente texture (cooked, but not too soft or limp).
+Drain and rinse with cold water until noodles are cool.
 Drain again.

 Use an electric mixer to cream together the cream cheese and sugar.
-Add the eggs and mix again till blended.
+Add the eggs and mix again until blended.

 Add pudding, milk, sour cream, vanilla and salt.
-Mix on medium high till all ingredients are well blended.
+Mix on medium high until all ingredients are well blended.

 Pour noodles into the liquid mixture.
 Stir to combine noodles and liquid, making sure all noodles are covered in liquid and no noodle clumps have formed.